Xu Kai

 Xu Kai (许凯 (許凱, Xǔ Kǎi), born 5 March 1995) is a Chinese actor and model.
-He is known for his roles in television series Story of Yanxi Palace, The Legends, Arsenal Military Academy: AMA, Falling Into Your Smile, Royal Feast.
+He is known for his roles in television series Story of Yanxi Palace, The Legends, Arsenal Military Academy: AMA, Falling into Your Smile, Royal Feast, Best Choice Ever, As beautiful as you and Moonlit Reunion.

 Early life

 Xu was born on 5 March 1995 in Shenzhen, Guangdong, China.
 He has an elder brother.
 He studied finance at South China Agricultural University before dropping out in 2016 to pursue an acting career.

 Career

 Beginning

-In 2013, Xu started his career as a model by winning the 1st place in the print ads/ graphic category at "China's International Model Contest" held in Guangzhou.
+In 2013, Xu started his career as a model by winning the 1st place in the print ads/ graphic category at China's International Model Contest held in Guangzhou.
 In 2016, he entered the entertainment industry after signing a contract with Huanyu Film, a company owned by Yu Zheng That same year, he was cast in his first television drama Zhaoge, where he played Yang Jian, though the series was never aired.